libuv/leps/XXX-custom-uv-streams.md

 I have already started experimenting with this concept in my own fork of libuv located here:
 [custom stream libuv fork](https://github.com/coderkevin/libuv/tree/custom-streams)

+### Remaining Questions

+Would it be possible for the custom stream architecture to support file descriptors that cannot be added to epoll?
+Is this desirable or important?
+It might be more suitable for certain streams to utilize a shm fd instead of a socketpair fd.
+Thoughts/comments are appreciated on this topic.